Frequently Asked Questions

 All fees are listed on the individual course pages to which they relate.
 New Zealand domestic students are eligible for a New Zealand Government subsidy.
 This is why there are different rates from New Zealand and international students in programmes longer than 12 weeks.

-• HOW EASY WILL IT BE FOR ME TO GET A JOB AFTER I FINISH THE PROGRAM?
+HOW EASY WILL IT BE FOR ME TO GET A JOB AFTER I FINISH THE QUALIFICATION?

-NZSFW provides a Graduate Placement Service for all enrolled students.
+NZSFW provides a Graduate Placement Service for fulltime students.
 We have an excellent relationship with many local hospitality employers.
 If you have successfully passed your course you should have no difficulty finding a position in the hospitality sector that requires high quality graduates.

 We pride ourselves on our pastoral care and support of all students.
 As a small school we provide a family like environment and all staff are keen to support and care for our students.